nimblehq/elixir-templates/README.md

 ### Release

+Set the `HEX_API_KEY` as a Github secret (skip this step if it has been done)

 The release process is following the [Git flow](https://nimblehq.co/compass/development/version-control/#releases-).

-Once a `release/<version number>` is created, to publish the new version to https://hex.pm/packages/nimble_phx_gen_template, we need to increase the version number in the `mix.ex` file on the release branch before the merge action.
+Once a `release/<version number>` is created, to publish the new version to Hex.pm, the version number in the `mix.ex` file needs to be updated on the release branch before merging.

-Once the release branch is merged into the master, Github Action will publish the template to https://hex.pm/packages/nimble_phx_gen_template automatically.
+Once the release branch is merged into the master, Github Action will automatically publish the template to https://hex.pm/packages/nimble_phx_gen_template.

 ## License